 Simple English definitions for legal terms

-Read a random definition: confusion
+Read a random definition: patent disclaimer

 A deliberate-indifference instruction is a set of instructions given to a jury in a criminal case.
 It means that a defendant can be found guilty of a crime even if they claim they didn't know about a crucial fact related to the crime.
 For example, if a person takes a bag from a known drug dealer and smells marijuana coming from it, they can't claim they didn't know it contained drugs.
 The court can instruct the jury to infer the defendant's guilty knowledge if they deliberately avoided knowing the critical facts.